shuhei/shuhei.github.com/source/_posts/2019-10-08-migrating-from-bash-to-zsh.markdown

 However, it didn't change the default shell of tmux.
 I restarted sessions in tmux, and restarted iTerm 2 and the tmux server.
 But tmux still started bash sessions.
 Why?

 I googled.
 There was [a Q&A for the exact problem](https://superuser.com/questions/253786/how-can-i-make-tmux-use-my-default-shell) on superuser.
-Actually, I had written `bash` in `tmux.conf` to share Mac's clipboard with tmux.
+The `default-command` option of tmux is the default shell.
+I had a hardcoded `bash` there!
+By the way, `reattach-to-user-namespace` is for sharing Mac's clipboard with tmux.

 ```
 set-option -g default-command "reattach-to-user-namespace -l bash"
 ```

-I updated it so that I can migrate to any shell in the future!
+I updated it with `SHELL` environment variable so that I can migrate to any shell in the future!

 ```
 set-option -g default-command "reattach-to-user-namespace -l ${SHELL}"